+‘India will give befitting reply if tested,’ says PM Modi in Diwali address to soldiers

-PM Narendra Modi arrives in Rajasthan to celebrate Diwali with soldiers
+Modi visited the Longewala post in Rajasthan to celebrate the festival of lights with the soldiers – a tradition he has been following since 2014.

-On Friday, Modi had asked the people to light diyas as a tribute to the armed forces.

-Prime Minister Narendra Modi on Saturday reached the Longewala post at the Rajasthan border to celebrate Diwali with the soldiers, a tradition that he has followed since 2014, Hindustan Times reported.
+Prime Minister Narendra Modi on Saturday said that India will give a befitting reply to those who try to hurt its interests, ANI reported.
+He make the remark during his address at the Longewala post in Rajasthan, where he arrived in the morning to celebrate Diwali with the soldiers.

+“Today the strategy of India is clear,” Modi was quoted as saying by the news agency.
+“Today’s India believes in the policy of understanding and making others understand.
+But if attempts are made to test us, the reply they receive is intense.”

+Without naming China, Modi said the whole world today was troubled by expansionist forces.
+“Expansionism is, in a way, a mental disorder and reflects 18th Century thinking,” he added.
+“India is also becoming a strong voice against this thinking.”

+The prime minister had followed the tradition to celebrate Diwali with the soldiers since 2014, Hindustan Times reported.

-Chief of Defence Staff Bipin Rawat, Army Chief MM Narvane, Border Security Force Director General Rakesh Asthana are also scheduled to be a part of the celebration, according to ANI.
+Chief of Defence Staff Bipin Rawat, Army Chief MM Narvane, Border Security Force Director General Rakesh Asthana were also part of the celebration, according to ANI.

 Earlier in the day, the prime minister extended Diwali wishes to the people.
 “May this festival further brightness and happiness, he tweeted.
 “May everyone be prosperous and healthy.”